y330/q-article-audio/readme.md

 -------

-Q-Article Audio, the Chrome extension, is made using with manfiest v3 built wuith the <a href="https://github.com/bestguy/sveltestrap" alt="Sveltestrap">Sveltestrap</a> UI library.
-It is likely I will switch to <a href="https://svelte-materialify.vercel.app/" alt="Svelte Materialify">Svelte Materialify</a> library.
-This chrome extension is coded with <a href="https://svelte.dev/" alt="Svelte">Svelte</a> and webpack.
-Here is a screenshot of a semi-functional mockup I made using the sveltestrap library:
+Q-Article Audio, the Chrome extension, includes manfiest v3 and UI components from the <a href="https://github.com/bestguy/sveltestrap" alt="Sveltestrap">Sveltestrap</a> component library.
+However, it is likely I will switch to the material design library <a href="https://svelte-materialify.vercel.app/" alt="Svelte Materialify">Svelte Materialify</a>.
+This chrome extension is coded with
+- <a href="https://svelte.dev/" alt="Svelte">__Svelte__</a>
+- <a href="https://webpack.js.dev" alt="webpack">__webpack__</a>

+__Here are screenshots of a semi-functional version 0.0.1__(Using the Sveltestrap UI components and a custom bootstrap 5 theme, however I forgot it's name at the time of writing this professional README.md)

 <ul>
 <li>